Enter the total velocity and the total weight into the calculator (you can choose units). The calculator will evaluate the Speed To Weight Ratio.

 3. Next, gather the formula from above = SWR = V / W.

-4. Finally, calculate the Speed To Weight Ratio.
+4. Finally, calculate the Speed To Weight Ratio using consistent units (or use the unit selectors in the calculator above).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.